gunaprsd/gunaprsd.github.io/index.md

 <div class="homecontent">
     <p>
     <h3>Research Interests</h3> <br>
     I do data-intensive systems research.
-More specifically, my research focuses on building efficient statemanagement support for cloud applications.
+More specifically, my research focuses on building efficient state-management support for cloud applications.
 I have designed and built systems that cater to different kinds of state management needs.
     <ul>
         <li> <b>Rille</b> is a scalable deterministic and ordered stream processing engine built for multicores. </li>
         <li> <b>Faster</b> is a concurrent key-value store with support for larger-than-memory data and efficient caching of hot working set in memory. </li>